RESTyard/RESTyard/Docs/HypermediaSchema-Plan.md

 - Add `[assembly: HypermediaAssembly]` to CarShack
 - Add `AddHypermediaSchema()` to CarShack `Program.cs`
 - Add `GenerateSchemaIfRequested()` to CarShack `Program.cs`
+- Extend CarShack readme with examle CLI usage (generate all)
 - Verify: CarShack compiles with generated registry listing all its entity types
 - Verify: resolve `HypermediaApiSchema` from CarShack DI, confirm it contains all entity types with correct metadata from `SchemaOptions`
 - Verify: `dotnet run -- --generate-schema --schema-output ./test-output` produces all four output files (JSON, mermaid-map, mermaid-class, markdown), process exits with code 0